 Grace meets with students and alumni in the Creative & Entertainment and Technology & Entrepreneurship clusters and also supports the Silicon Valley Program.
 She has worked in higher education in career services since 2007.
 She has worked at UCLA, USC Suzanne Dworak-Peck School of Social Work, Mount Saint Mary’s University and taught a freshmen summer career development course at UCSB.
 She has worked with students ranging from freshmen to doctoral students in all majors from arts to science.
 Her work history spans a wide spectrum of experiences including television post-production, radio and college/campus recruitment at Disney and Shire (biotech).
 She received her BA in Film Studies from UCSB and her MSW from UC Berkeley and is a Gallup Certified Strengths Coach.

 Lyn is a graduate of the University of California, Irvine where she received her bachelor’s degree in English Literature and International Studies.
 During her time at UCI, she was a peer advisor for the Study Abroad Center where she helped students navigate programs offered through UCEAP.
-Upon graduation, Lyn assisted in curriculum coordination for an academic enrichment program at an arts and music center based in Irvine.
-In her free time, she manages social media marketing for a podcast focused on stories centered on current affairs in Vietnam.
+Additionally, she was involved with UCI’s Asian American Studies department assisting in research to develop historical archives of the Vietnamese refugee community in Orange County.
+Upon graduation, Lyn took some time off to travel throughout Vietnam and when she returned, she taught a creative writing class as well as managed the academic enrichment program at an arts and music center based in Irvine.
+In her free time, she likes to hike, cook, and explore as many national parks as possible!

 Gary works with students, employers, and alumni associated with the following interest clusters: Medicine, Biotech & Health Services; Consulting; and Science & Environment.
 Gary has extensive experience in higher education and leadership.
 Prior to joining CMC, Gary spent extended time with The Princeton Review, working his way from SAT instructor to Executive Director of the Los Angeles Office.
 He found his way to higher education with an admissions start up, Joined, Inc. He obtained his undergraduate degree in Communications from the University of California, San Diego.